ThePhoDit/dotfiles/README.md

 13. Disable LibreWolf's navbar:
 	1. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` in about:config.
 	2. In 'Profile Directory' (`Firefox Menu > Help > Troubleshooting Information > Profile Directory`) create folder chrome with file `other_files/userChrome.css`.
 Note that the profile folder might not be directly opened, but the directory with all profiles.
 Choose correctly.
 Symbolic links do not work with flatpak.
+	3. Only show bookmarks on new tab
+14. Import LibRedirect settings (`other_files/libredirect_settings.json`)
-14. If needed, configure restic backups (files not in repo, but syncthing)
+15. If needed, configure restic backups (scripts not in repo, but syncthing)